-In my research, I explore various mechanisms underlying species interactions using molecular, morphological, and behavioral approaches.
-In my current postdoctoral work at the University of Maryland (Department of Entomology; Dr. Bill Lamp’s lab) I’m using arthropods and plant-insect study systems to invesitgate eco-evolutionary mechanisms which drive species interactions, and especially interactions between native and introduced species.
-I’m working on a variety of projects that involve primarily molecular biology techniques, light and scanning electron microscopy, and morphometric analysis.
+In my research, I explore various mechanisms underlying ecology and evolution of species interactions using molecular, morphological, and behavioral approaches.
+In my current postdoctoral work at the University of Maryland (Department of Entomology; Dr. Bill Lamp’s lab) I’m using arthropods and plant-insect study systems to invesitgate eco-evolutionary mechanisms which drive species interactions, and especially novel interactions between native and introduced species.
+I’m working on a variety of projects that involve field and greenhouse experiments, molecular biology techniques, light and scanning electron microscopy, and morphometric analysis.

 In this project, I’m using two sap-feeding insects - the potato leafhopper and the spotted lanternfly - to investigate their host plant range.
 So far, I’m using two plant DNA barcoding regions - trnL and rbcL, as well as Sanger sequencing.
 I successfully isolated and identified plant DNA for ‘single-DNA’-samples (i.e. when there is only one ingested host plant species in the insect gut), and we are planning to use NGS technology to explore mixed DNA samples and compose the insect host plant range.

 02/14/20: The manuscript entitled “Molecular gut content analysis reveals the host plant range of the invasive spotted lanternfly, Lycorma delicatula” has been submitted to Insects, Special Issue “Molecular Gut Content Analysis: Deciphering Trophic Interactions of Insects”